kube-bind/kube-bind/docs/content/developers/publishing-a-release.md

 Documentation for the respective release branch needs to be triggered manually after the release branch has been pushed.

 1. Navigate to the [Generate and push docs](https://github.com/kube-bind/kube-bind/actions/workflows/docs-gen-and-push.yaml) GitHub Action.
-2. Hit the "Run forkflow" button, run workflow against `release-$VERSION`.
+2. Hit the "Run workflow" button, run workflow against `release-$VERSION`.
 3. Make sure the triggered workflow ran and deployed a new version of the documentation to [https://docs.kube-bind.io/main/](https://docs.kube-bind.io/main).

 ## Notify